karanth/vertx-imap/README.md

 A vertx-based async Imap client  - Javascript

-_vertx_ - http://vertx.io. is an upcoming app framework with super cool features like async IO, message passing, actor-like concurrency, modularity and support for multiple languages (Polyglot).
+[vertx] (http://vertx.io), is an upcoming app framework with super cool features like async IO, message passing, actor-like concurrency, modularity and support for multiple languages (Polyglot).
 Vertx is a JVM based framework.

 Javascript is used to code this client.
 The choice is mainly to aid quick prototyping.
 The motivation behind writing this imap client is a need to support a large number of mail clients using a small number of threads at our company.
 In that sense,  async IO is the primary vertx feature used for this project.
 Of course, there are many other choices to achieve this task, like node.js.
 The community behind it is also great and there are a few projects that do imap clients for node.js.
 The JVM platform that vertx runs on makes it attractive for us as all our development happens on the JVM.
 The hope is to be able to import existing code into Vertx at some point of time in the future.